February 9, 2023

 2. Efficient and transparent hiring process

+Good communication is the backbone of a great teamwork, positive culture, and a supportive work environment.
+As a recruiter, you have the chance to set the tone for the candidate’s first impression of what it’s like to work there.
 If you fail to communicate with candidates, what does that say about your company?
 On the other hand, prompt follow-ups and consistent feedback signals to candidates that your company appreciates them and values their time.

-3. Prioritize company culture
+4. Prioritize company culture

-4. Offer competitive pay and benefits
+5. Offer competitive pay and benefits

+If you want to attract top talent, pay them what they’re worth.
 Inflation and concerns around layoffs has made stability and salary the highest priorities for emerging job seekers.
-If you want to attract top talent, pay them what they’re worth.
 Employers need to be transparent and fair about benefits and compensation.
 Reading about what benefits “may include” is not very helpful.
 Neither is a wide salary range of 90-900k.

 Instead, research salary benchmarks and review different forms of compensation like stock options, retirement plans, and PTO.
 Ask current employees what they want and build customized packages that fit their priorities.
+For more on this, check out our blog on creating a compensation philosophy.